trac-hacks/trac-code-comments-plugin/README.md

 If you want to help with copy, or just wanna say how great or sucky we are [creating an issue](https://github.com/Automattic/trac-code-comments-plugin/issues) is the way to go.

+You can find help with setting up a local development environment in the [`HACKING`](https://github.com/Automattic/trac-code-comments-plugin/blob/master/HACKING) file in this repostitory,

 Roadmap
 -------